FAQs

 3. Submit a MR Protocol Proposal form to the Imaging Centre Administrator, Karina Antonenko.
 You can perform this step while Ethics Approval is still pending.

-3T MRI PROTOCOL PROPOSAL FORM (27 Oct 2022 Version)
+3T MRI PROTOCOL PROPOSAL FORM (Oct 2024, Version 34)

-3T MRI PROTOCOL PROPOSAL FORM FAQ (June 21st 2021, Version)
+3T MRI PROTOCOL PROPOSAL FORM FAQ (June 2021, Version 32)

 Can someone help me with the technical component of my grant application?

 Yes, in order to assist you with the MRI technical component of your grant application, the UBC MRI Research Centre is pleased to make a staff researcher available to collaborate with you and provide information on the imaging protocols.
-For assistance, please contact Laura Barlow at laura.barlow@ubc.ca 604-822-4237.
+For assistance, please contact Laura Barlow at laura.barlow@ubc.ca or 604-822-4237.

 Can this be used as a clinical MRI requested by my doctor?